 This course explores the causes, character, and consequences of international conflict and cooperation in 20th-century China.
-Focusing on China’s War of Resistance against Japan (1931–45) and the years surrounding it, students will examine the efforts of the Chinese Nationalists and the Chinese Communists to shape, lead, and record China’s international development from a variety of standpoints.
-Students will use primary sources as well as secondary literature and engage with theories of international relations to contrast these efforts and trace continuities across the 1949 divide.
+Focusing on the Second Sino-Japanese War (and World War II) and the years surrounding it, students will examine the efforts of the Chinese Nationalists and the Chinese Communists to shape, lead, and record China’s international development from a variety of standpoints.
+Students will use primary sources as well as secondary literature and engage with various conceptual and theoretical approaches to contrast these efforts and trace continuities across the 1949 divide.
 In addition, students will discuss how the recent history informs present-day politics and how official remembrance on the Chinese mainland and in Taiwan has developed over time to serve evolving policies and priorities.

 Students will practice and apply key transferable skills by writing and discussing web posts and giving presentations on a variety of related historical topics, including but not limited to: China and the League of Nations; abolition of the unequal treaties and the extraterritorial system; the Nanjing Massacre; the Chongqing Bombings; wartime society and collaboration; women at war; China and the United Nations, early Cold War diplomacy and recognition, the One-China principle, and Sino-Dutch relations.

 This course allows students to develop and demonstrate the necessary knowledge, skills, and tools to critically examine and explain key issues related to the modern history of China’s foreign relations and diplomacy.
 By the end of the module, students will be able to:

 Demonstrate a nuanced understanding of the complex, competing efforts in 20th-century China to navigate and shape international conflict and cooperation.

 Apply conceptual tools to analyse key events, processes, and actors in the recent history and memory of China’s international relations and diplomacy.